 Contact Information If You Can’t Be Home

-The length of the contractor in your home can influence if you will be there or not.
+The contractor’s length in your home can influence whether you will be there or not.
 For a project completed in a day or two, it makes sense to try to be there for all of it.
 If the project will take a week or longer, that may not be possible.

-Let them know if you have to go to work or run out for a bit.
+Tell them if you have to go to work or run out for a bit.
 Make sure they have contact details if you aren’t home.

 What to Say: